martinkoschel/rtlsdr-airband-install-script/README.md

 Just run inst-RTLSDR-Air.sh
 Once run complete, edit the config files as necessary, see instructions in https://github.com/charlie-foxtrot/RTLSDR-Airband.

-Note: Set location for IceCast2 server as 127.0.0.1
+Note: Set location for IceCast2 server as 127.0.0.1 in the RTLSDR-Airband config file.

 Caution: Make sure that the ports for the icecast2 are consistent (e.g. all set to 8080, or 8080, or ...)

 Config Files are at:

 `/usr/local/etc/rtl_airband.conf`

 `/etc/icecast2/icecast.xml`